babylonchain/staking-indexer/README.md

 # Staking Indexer

-The staking indexer is a tool that extracts BTC staking relevant data from the Bitcoin blockchain, transforms it into a structured form, stores it in a database, and pushes events to consumers.
-Data from the staking indexer is the ground truth for the BTC staking system.
+The staking indexer is a tool that extracts BTC staking relevant data from the Bitcoin blockchain, ensures that it follows the pre-requisites for a valid staking transaction, and determines whether the transaction should be active or not.
+All valid staking transactions are transformed into a structured form, stored in a database, and published as events in a RabbitMQ messaging queue for consumption by consumers.
+The staking indexer is the enforcer of the Bitcoin Staking protocol and serves as the ground truth for the Bitcoin Staking system.

 ## Features